 Once people arrive at the Schengen border, the border police will electronically check their data.
 If everything goes well, travelers can enter Schengen.
-If the police find out that a traveler has no ETIAS approval, they will refuse the entry and register the refusal in the Entry Exit System.
+If the police discover that a traveler has no ETIAS approval, they will refuse the entry and register the refusal in the Entry-Exit System.

-ETIAS is expected to be implemented in November 2023.
-Once the government issues more information, we will update this post and introduce a guide on registering for visa-free entry through ETIAS.
+Once the government issues more information on the ETIAS implementation, we will update this post and introduce a guide on registering for visa-free entry through ETIAS.
 Do not miss it.

 More information on ETIAS is available here.